ddnexus/pagy/README.md

 ---
 <!-- whats_new_start -->
-### ✴ What's new in 9.0+ ✴
+### ✴ What's new in 10.0+ ✴
+- New pagy-exclusive [Keynav Pagination](): `keyset` pagination with `pagy_*navs` and other Frontend helpers.
+The best technique for performance AND functionality!
-- Wicked-fast [Keyset Pagination](https://ddnexus.github.io/pagy/docs/api/keyset/) for big data!
-It works with `ActiveRecord::Relation` and `Sequel::Dataset` sets.
+- Wicked-fast [Keyset Pagination](https://ddnexus.github.io/pagy/docs/api/keyset/) for big data and infinite pagination.
-- More [Playground Apps](https://ddnexus.github.io/pagy/playground/) to showcase, clone and develop pagy APPs without any setup on your side
-- Lots of refactorings and optimizations
+- Simpler API, simpler usage, simpler Doc, and real-time help with the embedded `Pagy AI`... which answers better than us 😬.
+- Extras are gone: No more need for requires!
+Just use what you want, and let pagy load the minimum to make it work.
-- See the [Changelog](https://ddnexus.github.io/pagy/changelog) for possible breaking changes
+- See the [Changelog](https://ddnexus.github.io/pagy/changelog) for breaking changes
 <!-- whats_new_end -->
 ---